Key Takeaways

 The implementation flow: visitor arrives, CDN determines state, consent logic maps state to applicable law, correct experience renders, GPC is checked, preferences are stored.

-ConsentStack handles geo-detection across 19 US states using Cloudflare headers at the CDN edge.
+ConsentStack uses global compliance routing across 20+ US states, mapping each visitor's jurisdiction to the right consent model.
 When new state laws take effect, the mapping updates on ConsentStack's side.
 No code changes on your end.

 Practical Implementation Strategies